 Preparation is Key

+What are some good signs or positive indicators during a legal deposition that can tell your readiness?
 One of the best ways to ensure a positive deposition is to prepare thoroughly with your lawyer beforehand.
 They will guide you on what to expect, how to answer questions, and which topics to avoid mentioning.
 Your attorney will likely conduct mock depositions with you to help you practice and feel more comfortable with the process.
 They may also provide you with documents to review to refresh your memory about the details of the accident.
+Review the transcript, do a mock deposition process with your lawyer, and pretend to ask questions like the opposing party.
 If you felt confident, well-prepared, and familiar with the relevant information during the deposition, that’s a good sign.

 Consistency and Clarity